Canadian farm insurance with Corporate Farming in mind.

 Our policies are tailored to meet the unique needs of your operations and provide coverage for barns, shops, sheds, bins, tools, livestock and more.

-Looking for some quick info?
-Click on one of the below topics to unpack your farm insurance!
+Click on one of the below topics to unpack your farm insurance:

 The comprehensive farmer’s liability covers owned, rented, or leased land and property for personal and farming activities.
-It provides coverage for bodily injury and property damage from individual actions, farming operations, and volunteer liability.
+It covers bodily injury and property damage from individual actions, farming operations, and volunteer liability.

 Buildings & Contents

 Whether it’s your grains, oil seeds, pulse crops or feed and fodder, these commodities are essential to your farm’s income.
-Insuring them can save you from experiencing a significant financial setback in a claim.
 Commodity coverage can help protect you from an unexpected financial loss due to an insured peril.

-Input coverage is for assets such as fertilizer, chemicals, and seeds that are essential to the success of your crops and your entire operation.
+Input coverage is for fertilizer, chemicals, and seeds essential to your crops’ success and operation.
 In a claim like a fire, replacing these inputs could be pricey.
 With Input Coverage in place, your policy would respond so you won’t have to pay out of pocket.

 Depending on your location, multiple voluntary firefighting departments may respond if a fire occurs on your land.
-Every voluntary fire department will send an invoice if they are called to help put out the fire on your land.
 Each department’s rates may differ, and you could see anywhere from $900 to $1200 charged as an hourly fee.
-It’s always important to contact your local RM or Municipal Office to find out if your taxes cover these charges or add some additional coverage to your policy.
+It’s always important to contact your local RM or Municipal Office to find out if your taxes cover these charges or if you need to add voluntary firefighting to your policy.